THE POWER OF RESEARCH, INNOVATION & SOCIAL ENTERPRISING

 - Test and refine the solution.
 The solution must be tested to ensure it has the expected impact.
 If it solves only part of the problem, further rounds of the problem-solving process may be needed before the problem disappears completely.
 For validation, conduct a final experiment without the solution to see if the problem recurs.

 - Adopt new standards.
 The last step is to incorporate the solution into standards for work, with training and follow-up to make sure everyone has adopted the new method.
-That should eliminate any possibility of recurrence; moreover, sharing the solution more broadly across the organization allows others to glean insights that might be applicable in seemingly different scenarios.
+That should eliminate any possibility of recurrence.
+Moreover, sharing the solution more broadly across the organization allows others to glean insights that might be applicable in seemingly different scenarios.

 - Ensure continuous improvement: Problems never cease to arise.
 Building a problem-solving culture that lasts is not about fixing particular problems but about always striving to do things better (Cook, R and Jenkins, A., 2014).

 - Through having a process, we will generate more ideas faster and select ideas faster.
 If we find we always get the same results from our problem-solving/innovation meetings – maybe it is time to take a different view (Peacock, G., 2016).
-Reframing our problem and looking at it from different perspectives or viewpoints can help us to find different solutions – many of them different to the usual raft of solutions.
+Reframing our problem and looking at it from different perspectives or viewpoints can help us find different solutions – many of them are different from the usual raft of solutions.
 A change of focus can reveal a solution that was lying just outside our frame of vision (Peacock, G., 2016).

 - Leaders shall be following a constant problem-solving approach, define the real problem, and rely on facts (rather than behave instinctively) (Peacock, G., 2016).
 Thus, leaders need to step back, be asking questions and take time to reflect (rather than jump to conclusions).
 Leaders need to commit to approaching problems methodically.

 - Using a problem-solving process also allows teams to move faster, avoiding competition or conformity (Peacock, G., 2016).
 When working on complex problems in teams, teams tend to take too much time or too little time (Peacock, G., 2016).
-Teams take too much time because they do not have an agreed method to generate ideas or to select the best ideas.
+Teams take too much time because they do not have an agreed method to generate ideas or select the best ideas.
 Teams take too little time because they generate too few solutions and then approve solutions quickly, without exploring all the possibilities.
 Teams that take too little time rarely challenge accepted ways of doing things.

 - Barriers to innovation are pervasive and predictable, but not that strong (Peacock, G., 2016).
 The simplest and easiest way to overcome them is to help people notice what they have been overlooking.
 We shall take a different view and see what is right in front of us.